An Improved Genetic Algorithm and Its Application in Neural Network Adversarial Attack: Numerical Experiments and Analysis

 \subsection{Experimental Environment}

 The hardware environment of the experiment includes 8G of RAM, i7-4700MQ CPU; the software environment includes Windows 10 system, and the version of Python is 3.8.8.
 In order to compare the optimization performance of IGA, SGA (Simple Genetic Algorithm), PSO (Particle Swarm Optimization) and GWO (Grey Wolf Optimizer) are selected as the experimental objects for comparison experiments in this paper.

-The parameters of the 4 optimization algorithms are shown in Table \ref{tab2}, and the population size and the number of iterations are kept the same for the convenience of comparison.
-The other parameters in PSO are as follows: $w = 1$, $c_1 = c_2 = 1.49445$.
+As shown in \figurename~\ref{fig:param_sele}, in order to determine the appropriate parameters for the IGA, this paper combines different parameters of the IGA and then tests them several times on F1-F6.
+The detailed parameters of the 4 optimization algorithms are shown in \tablename~\ref{tab2}, and the population size and the max iteration are kept the same for the convenience of comparison.
+The other parameters of PSO are set to typical values: $w = 1$, $c_1 = c_2 = 1.49445$.
 The other parameters of GWO are set to typical values: $\vec{C}=\operatorname{Rand}(0,2)$, $\vec{a}=\operatorname{Rand}(-a,a)$, $a=2 \to 0$.